 Max Pulse Science

 Photoplethysmography has been used for a long time.
-A simple pulse oximeter will measure the arterial pulse wave and the deviations between young healthy arteries and very advanced CVD is actually visible righ there on the pulse ox.
+A simple pulse oximeter will measure the arterial pulse wave and the deviations between young healthy arteries and very advanced CVD is actually visible rigth there on the pulse ox.
 But that is not enough for clinically use.
-What makes the Max Pulse different is the very complex analysis that our proprietary algorithm performs, reformatting the arterial pulse wave graph and pulling very detailed information.
+What makes the Max Pulse different is the more complex pulse wave analysis that our proprietary algorithm performs, reformatting the arterial pulse wave graph and pulling very detailed information.
 Multiple peer-reviewed studies have shown this technique to be effective when compared to more traditional and time-consuming methods of detecting cardiovascular disorders.
 Our machine takes the arterial pulse wave and interprets it using something called the Accelerated Photoplethysmography (APG) which allows us to pull very precise information from the waveform.
 Our website has scientific studies (see link below).
 Contact us and we can email you a PDF that includes a summary of the important points in these studies and the names of the studies.